edgedb/edgedb/docs/stdlib/cfg.rst

   This type will have only one object instance.
-The ``cfg::DatabaseConfig`` object represents the state of :versionreplace:`database;5.0:branch` and instance-level EdgeDB configuration.
+The ``cfg::DatabaseConfig`` object represents the state of :versionreplace:`database;5.0:branch` and instance-level Gel configuration.

   For overall configuration state please refer to the :eql:type:`cfg::Config` instead.

   .. versionadded:: 5.0

-      As of EdgeDB 5.0, this config object represents database *branch* and instance-level configuration.
+      As of |EdgeDB| 5.0, this config object represents database *branch* and instance-level configuration.